PAF Pickups: The Differences You Should Know

 The PAF Tone Characteristics

-Compared to the modern humbucking pickups, the PAFs create a slightly more open and uncompressed sound that is not as bright as the single-coil P-90s, and they have these warm lows and clear woody tones.
+Compared to the modern humbucking pickups, the vintage PAFs create a slightly more open and uncompressed sound that is not as bright as the single-coil P-90s, and they have these warm lows and clear woody tones.

 PAF Dual-coil vs P-90 Single-coil Differences